 Things to know about dental tartar removal

 Dental plaque or tartar build-ups happen to everyone.
 Is there a way to prevent their formation?
-And how can we get rid of them most effectively?
+And how can we get rid of tartar most effectively?

 Plaque neither appears out of thin air and nor goes away on its own.
 Even if you brush and floss your teeth daily and have great oral care habits, food particles still build up on your teeth, resulting in dental plaque over time.